raygj/vault-content/use-cases/vault-agent-kubernetes/README.md

 `sudo kubectl version`

+7. install [SOCAT](https://github.com/kubernetes/kubernetes/blob/9fef5f2938bb9db0667de893a5733cb899afd8ed/pkg/kubelet/dockertools/manager.go#L1182) which is a package required by PortForward that you will use to forward traffic from a container back to the VM

 # Vault Bootstraping

 You can follow the [Vault Getting Start Guide](https://learn.hashicorp.com/vault/getting-started/install) to standup an instance of Vault or use [Terraform to deploy Vault on AWS](https://github.com/raygj/vault-content/tree/master/vault-aws-demo-instance)...tons of options, all of which will work for this walkthrough assuming your Minikube environment can talk to Vault.